lucaschultz/datadive/README.md

+> [!NOTE]
+> This project has be transferred to the Behavioral Security Research Group at the University of Bonn and is not actively maintained in this repository.
+The documentation site and repository are kept for archival purposes only.

 # Datadive

 A web application for data analysis that provides a user-friendly interface for creating, editing, and sharing data analysis workflows.
-Head over to the [Datadive documentation](https://docs.datadive.app) to learn more.
+Head over to the [Datadive documentation](https://datadive.lucaschultz.com)[^1] to learn more.

 ## Overview